KarelSchwab/blog/convert_boolean_to_choice_field.md

     Invite.objects.filter(temp_rsvp_status="yes").update(rsvp_status=True)

     # Wherever the temp_rsvp_status is set to "no" or "maybe" change it back
-    # to false. exclude is used instead of filter because we want to catch
+    # to False. exclude is used instead of filter because we want to catch
     # both "no" and "maybe".
 I.e. anything that is not "yes"
     Invite.objects.exclude(temp_rsvp_status="yes").update(rsvp_status=False)